About the Competition

 The Competition encourages plans for new businesses, as well as from

 early stage companies.
 An early stage, or seed stage, company typically

 is at the inventor stage where there is an idea, a concept, or even a

 product, but little or no income has been generated yet.
 See complete rules or apply online.

 The Rhode Island Business Competition is supported by its sponsors and organized by co-chairs Peggy Farrell, partner with Hinckley Allen, and Anthony Mangiarelli, partner with KLR.

-See this 3-minute video and get answers to Frequently Asked Questions for more information.
+Watch the video below and get answers to Frequently Asked Questions for more information.